relateddata/ContextAwareConferenceDatasetRelease/README.md

 If you are interested in accessing the image dataset, please visit the above link to download the files.

-Here is the full sample image of "Chinese husband + Black wife" mentioned in this article: https://file.io/9k8OFDAHHsbP; here is the data for "Black husband + Chinese wife": https://file.io/7qJOMzrRe1Wh, https://file.io/PpfTbWNLTCOl, https://file.io/UxPEvCXARMVw
+Here is the full sample image of "Chinese man + Black woman" mentioned in this article: https://file.io/9k8OFDAHHsbP; here is the data for "Black man + Chinese woman": https://file.io/7qJOMzrRe1Wh, https://file.io/PpfTbWNLTCOl, https://file.io/UxPEvCXARMVw, https://file.io/wAaczKKqUs4M, https://file.io/lvnKKyadhPLF